angelajfisher/diy-static-deployment/README.md

 If you are setting up a pair of redundant web servers, repeat this process on both.
 Ensure the IPs in `hooks.json`, `pull-site-changes.sh`, and the webhook service startup command are altered correctly for each server.

-If you are **not** utilizing a twin-server setup, note that the `$AMOUNT` and `$NEEDS_PARITY` variables and their respective code blocks within the script will not be needed.
-Remove them if desired.
+If you are **not** utilizing a twin-server setup, note that the additional curl request at the bottom of `pull-site-changes.sh` should be removed.
+Additionally, you will want to remove the reference to `reach-parity.sh` from `hooks.json` and instead only have the singular hook.

 ## Creating the GitHub Deployment Workflow